50k Salary After Tax 2026: How Much You Keep in Every State

 Source: IRS.gov

-Unlike federal tax, there is no national state income tax.
-Each state decides whether to tax income and at what rates.
-Nine states have no state income tax: Alaska, Florida, Nevada, New Hampshire (dividends/interest only), South Dakota, Tennessee, Texas, Washington, and Wyoming.
-In these states, a $50k salary keeps the full ~$42,200 after federal tax.
+Nine states have no state income tax on wages: Alaska, Florida, Nevada, New Hampshire (dividends/interest only), South Dakota, Tennessee, Texas, Washington, Wyoming.
+In those states, $50k gross keeps the full ~$42,200 after federal tax and FICA.

 | State | Est. State Tax | Take-Home (approx.) |